Effective work follows principles which are even more important when working remotely.

 The UPS theory

-Lesson #2 instead is try your best to avoid the “useless-participant-spotlight”.
+Lesson #2 instead is to try your best to avoid the “useless-participant spotlight”.
 Seeing and wondering about some person’s behaviour in virtual meetings I came up with this “UPS theory”.

-I believe that some people, who are very distant from the real day-to-day operations in their teams, are very vulnerable to the “UPS Syndrom”.
-I have the impression that these people usually spend most of their time by networking with peers, by participating in meetings in which they assist because of their position in the organisation and by walking around and chatting with their peers, teams and subordinates.
+I believe that some people, who are very distant from the real day-to-day operations in their teams, are very vulnerable to the “UPS syndrome”.
+I have the impression that these people usually spend most of their time networking with peers, participating in meetings in which they assist because of their position in the organisation, and walking around and chatting with their peers, teams and subordinates.

 The problem with a situation like now with Corona is that this remote situation is undermining their importance.
 As the day-to-day is anyhow managed by their teams and sub-level managers, they don’t have any stake there.
-Spontaneous networking with peers is also much more difficult, setting up a video call for pure small-talk is much more awkward than spending 30min with a peer who they met occasionally in the cafeteria.
+Spontaneous networking with peers is also much more difficult, setting up a video call for pure small talk is much more awkward than spending 30 minutes with a peer who they met occasionally in the cafeteria.

 Best advice I can give is to try to keep meetings small and invite very restrictively only the persons who need to contribute something.
-A colleague and good friend of mine told me yesterday about Peter Drucker, the founder modern management (Denning, 2014, Forbes), who wrote in his book the Drucker Essentials that there are only very few situations where a meeting makes sense at all (Drucker, 2008, p.
+A colleague and good friend of mine told me yesterday about Peter Drucker, the founder of modern management (Denning, 2014, Forbes), who wrote in his book The Drucker Essentials that there are only very few situations where a meeting makes sense at all (Drucker, 2008, p.
 237).
 The work needs to get done before and you should apply strict rules before deciding if a meeting is even necessary.
+Maybe the fact that I could not remember that part earlier is already a hint that I should have applied it more often.

 I wish you all the best, stay safe, stay healthy!